AbdulRauf-1/pbd-project/README.md

 3) Salman Ahmad-L1F18BSCS0407
 4) Abdul Rauf-L1F18BSCS0409

-## Project Name: Netflix Movies And TvShows
+## Project Name: Movie-Prediction
+## Dataset-Used: Netflix-movies-and-tvshows
 ## Description:
                 We trained the model that predicts the genre and user-requirement when a latest movie released.
                 It also predicts that if this movie achieve a position in Top ranking or not.